-Bourbon is the principle ingredient in your Old Fashioned, so choose a good one.
+Bourbon whiskey is the principle ingredient in your Old Fashioned, so choose a good one.
 Low-quality bourbons are just too harsh here.

 One of the best bourbons for Old Fashioned cocktails is Four Roses.
 It’s 80-proof, so it’s not overpoweringly strong.
 It’s also affordable and blends beautifully into cocktails, offering notes of cinnamon spice and vanilla.

 Note: Rye also works in Old Fashioned cocktails, but I prefer bourbon’s sweeter flavor to rye’s astringency.
+You do you.

 Like I said, most Old Fashioned recipes call for a sugar cube or spoonful of simple syrup.
 Sugar is gritty; simple syrup is an extra step; they’re both just sweet.

 Real maple syrup is easy to mix into the drink and tastes wonderful.
 We won’t use much of it, so the flavor is subtle.